-The Health Policy (HP) program prepares graduates to assume policy analysis and advocacy roles in healthcare provider organizations, integrated healthcare delivery systems, government offices, academic institutions, health services research firms, pharmaceutical and medical device manufacturers, and community-based or advocacy organizations.
-A graduate certificate and master's degree in Health Policy are available.
-Graduates of the master's degree achieve deeper and more comprehensive proficiency in research methods and statistical techniques that support policy formulation and implementation.
+The Jefferson College of Population Health, in collaboration with Sidney Kimmel Medical College (SKMC) and Università Cattolica del Sacro Cuore, offers a triple degree option in Medicine and Health Policy.
+The Health Policy program, available only to students enrolled in the triple degree option, prepares graduates to assume policy analysis and advocacy roles in healthcare provider organizations, integrated healthcare delivery systems, government offices, academic institutions, health services research firms, pharmaceutical and medical device manufacturers, and community-based or advocacy organizations.

-- Identify the key stakeholders involved in U.S. healthcare organization, delivery, and financing, with a focus on policy-making bodies. - Examine the influence of social, economic, behavioral, and political factors on health outcomes. - Explore the general theoretical principles of economics and their application in the healthcare sector. - Assess the role of information systems and data analysis in the policy-making process. - Examine the intersection of health law and the U.S. healthcare delivery system, particularly in regard to policy decisions and reimbursement.
+- Identify the key stakeholders involved in U.S. healthcare organization, delivery, and financing, with a focus on policy-making bodies. - Examine the influence of social, economic, behavioral, and political factors on health outcomes. - Explore the general theoretical principles of economics and their application in the healthcare sector. - Assess the role of information systems and data analysis in the policy-making process. - Examine the intersection of health law and the U.S. healthcare delivery system, particularly in regard to policy decisions and reimbursement. - Apply analytical skills to identify problems, model solutions, and predict outcomes. - Construct system-wide approaches that consider market forces and multiple stakeholder positions in the development of actionable policy solutions. - Design, conduct, and evaluate health policy analyses and research. - Select and integrate information systems and technology to support decision-making and workflow within and across healthcare settings. - Apply advanced management and leadership skills to develop policies that manage costs of Healthcare and that improve access, quality, and safety.